-**This post may contain affiliate links.
+**This post contains affiliate links.
+If you click one of these links and make a purchase, I get a commission.
 For my complete disclosure policy, click here.

 Shortly before my oldest daughter turned two, my husband and I decided that we wanted to make a gift for her birthday.
 We ended up building a toy kitchen for her.
 Despite it being a big project, we had complete joy and satisfaction when we presented it to her.